-If you’re immigrating to the United States through a family member, or through a job where your own relatives submitted the visa petition or own at least 5% of the petitioning company, then your petitioner will also have to show that a willingness and ability to act as your financial sponsor.
-The purpose is to help prove that you are not inadmissible as a potential public charge (that you won't require financial assistance from a government agency within the U.S.).
+If you're immigrating to the United States through a family member, or else through a job where your own relatives submitted the visa petition or own at least 5% of the petitioning company, then your petitioner will have to show that a willingness and ability to act as your financial sponsor.
+The purpose is to help prove that you are not inadmissible as a potential public charge (you won't require financial assistance from a government agency within the U.S.).
 (See 8 USC § 1182(a)(4).)